FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Discussion:

-For most Traffic Profiles, "expected to be forwarded" means "intended to get transmitted from tester towards SUT".
+For most Traffic Profiles, "expected to be forwarded" means "intended to get received by SUT from tester".
-Only if this is not the case, the test report MUST describe the Traffic Profile in a way that implies how Trial Forwarding Ratio should be calculated.
+Only if this is not the case, the test report SHOULD describe the Traffic Profile {::comment}

+    [MB76]: MUST is an absolute requirement (i.e., there is no exception):
+            1. MUST This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification.
+            SHOULD This word, or the adjective "RECOMMENDED", mean that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.

+    [VP]: Reformulate.

+    [MK]: Edited.
+{:/comment}
+in a way that implies how Trial Forwarding Ratio should be calculated.

-Trial Forwarding Ratio MAY be expressed in other units (e.g. as a percentage) in the test report.
+Trial Forwarding Ratio MAY be expressed in other units (e.g., as a percentage) in the test report.

-Note that, contrary to Load terms, frame counts used to compute Trial Forwarding Ratio are generally aggregates over all SUT output interfaces, as most test procedures verify all outgoung frames.
+Note that, contrary to Load terms, frame counts used to compute Trial Forwarding Ratio are generally aggregates over all SUT output interfaces, as most test procedures verify all outgoing frames.
+{::comment}

+    [MB77]: Should we call for more granularity to be provided/characterized?

+    [VP]: No, include sentence on why.

+    [MK]: What is the granularity that is needed here?
+The test procedure is about testing SUT as a single system, not parts of it.

+{:/comment}

 For example, in a test with symmetric bidirectional traffic, if one direction is forwarded without losses, but the opposite direction